josephdpurcell/drupal8_wbm2cm_concept/README.md

 # Drupal 8 Workbench Moderation to Content Moderation Migration Concept

-This repo is the install profile that shows the logic for migrating from WBM to CM in Drupal 8.4.
+This repo is the install profile that creates a scenario to test migrating from WBM to CM in Drupal 8.4.

 To easily install, see [https://github.com/josephdpurcell/drupal8_wbm2cm_concept-project](https://github.com/josephdpurcell/drupal8_wbm2cm_concept-project)

+For the module that runs the migration, see [https://github.com/josephdpurcell/wbm2cm](https://github.com/josephdpurcell/wbm2cm).

 ## Developer Install